George256153/Digitally-controlled-buck-DC-DC-converter/Digitally_Controlled_buck/README.md

 | Capacitor Parasitic Resistance    | RC              | 20 mΩ                 |

 ## Design process
-1. Utilize the control-to-output transfer function of the Buck converter and SISOtool to design the compensator, ensuring that the Buck converter's stability in the frequency domain is sufficient.
+1. Explore the design considerations for ADC & DWPM module

-2. Use PLECS in Simulink to build the Buck converter power stage and PWM, and verify whether its operation (steady state) meets the specifications.
+2. Design digital compensator using Design by Emulation (DBE) Flow -DBE flow detaol

-3. Create a Matlab/Simulink simulation to verify the correctness of the Buck converter with the compensator in both steady and transient states.
+4. Create a Matlab/Simulink simulation to verify the correctness of the Buck converter with the compensator in both steady and transient states.
 ## Design Schematic

 ![design_schematic](../image/schematic2.png)